smkirby/medal/README.md

-# medal
+# Medal summer school, Birmingham 2025

-Medal summer school
+The code in this repository is copyright Simon Kirby, based on code from the University of Edinburgh Simulating Language course created by Simon Kirby and Kenny Smith.